 A safe, dust free bedding material.
-Common choices include fleece or paper based substrate.
+Common choices include fleece, cage liners or paper based substrate.
 We do not recommend wood shavings as they can cause respiratory issues.

 You cannot keep guinea pigs alone, they need same species companionship to remain happy, stimulated and content.
 Humans cannot ever make up for guinea pig friends as we simply cannot speak their language.